 It is an Ornate pink-&-white complex offering a sacred temple, historical displays, lush grounds & views.

-Adoni fort is a historical place with and great history.
+Adoni fort is a historical place with an incredible history.
 The Vijayanagara dynasty, sultans, nawabs, Pandavas and more ruled Adoni.
-British rulers ruled this town named Advani to Adoni as a central British govt trading hub in that time.”
+British rulers ruled this town named Advani to Adoni as a central British govt trading hub then.”

 Hotels near Yaganti Temple: